Leading With Care: Update on HIV Programming 5/16/25

 Over the last few months, while faced with unprecedented challenges, continuity of care for our patients living with HIV and the most vulnerable Kenyans has been our primary concern.

-The funding situation continues to evolve, though challenges remain.
+The funding situation continues to evolve and new challenges are now impacting some care and research initiatives.
 Here is what we know:

-• Most AMPATH HIV care and treatment programs have resumed.
-Patients should complete their scheduled visits.
+• Most AMPATH HIV care and treatment programs funded through PEPFAR have resumed.
+Patients are able to access care as per usual.

-• AMPATH leaders are working to identify the most critical unmet needs and to design and implement models that integrate HIV care into Government of Kenya-supported primary care and chronic disease care structures.
+• AMPATH leaders are working to identify the most critical unmet needs and to design and implement solutions that keep care available.
+This includes developing models that integrate HIV care into Government of Kenya-supported primary care and chronic disease care structures.

-• Philanthropic support provides critical and immediate funds to extend care and workforce efforts and to prepare for future anticipated needs.
+• Philanthropic support provides critical and immediate funds to extend care, research and workforce efforts and to prepare for future anticipated needs.

-A targeted goal of $5 million in 2025 will fuel efforts to redesign care delivery by incorporating HIV care into sustainable, government primary care systems.
-Your investment will aid in this effort and you will help fill remaining funding gaps for parts of the program for which funding has not been received or not expected to receive continued support from the U.S. Government.
+A targeted goal of $5 million in 2025 will fuel efforts to redesign research and care delivery.
+Your investment will aid in this effort, and you will help fill funding gaps for parts of the program for which funding has not been received or not expected to receive continued support from the U.S. Government.

 Thank you for your support of AMPATH Kenya as we hold fast to our commitment to care for those who need us most.